Find a courseExpand

 The Photography projects focus on the development of your practice, voice and identity as a photographer.

-Professional Contexts modules are about the process of translating great ideas and creative work into realisable, professional propositions.
+Professional Contexts modules are about the process of translating great ideas, personal interests and creative work into realisable, professional propositions.
 You will develop a range of practical skills in order to do this.

 After you graduate

-You will graduate with valuable knowledge of the industry and strong technical competencies.
-Your specialisations will allow you to stand out from the crowd.
-You will have developed your practice, voice and identity as a photographer and you will be able to translate ideas and creative work into realisable professional propositions.
-The course has strong links with photographic thinkers and makers, nationally and locally, who offer a rich network of expertise and support, bringing invaluable first-hand accounts of professional life and offering perspectives on your developing projects.
+You will graduate with an informed knowledge of the industry and strong technical competencies.
+Your specialisations and industry understanding will allow you to stand out from the crowd.
+You will have developed your practice, voice and identity as a photographer and visual communicator.
+The course has strong links with the creative industries, locally, nationally and globally, who offer a rich network of expertise and support, bringing invaluable first-hand accounts of professional life and offering perspectives throughout the three years of the course.

 Free language courses